awsdocs/aws-sct-user-guide/doc_source/CHAP_AssessmentReport.Multiserver.md

 1. Choose **Download a connections file example**\.

 Make sure that your CSV file includes the following values, provided by the template:
 + **Name** – The text label that helps identify your database\.
 AWS SCT displays this text label in the assessment report\.
 + **Description** – An optional value, where you can provide additional information about the database\.
++ **Secret Manager Key** – The name of the secret that stores your database credentials in the AWS Secrets Manager\.
+To use Secrets Manager, make sure that you store AWS profiles in the AWS SCT\.
+For more information, see [Using AWS Secrets Manager](CHAP_UserInterface.md#CHAP_UserInterface.SecretsManager)\.
 + **Server IP** – The Domain Name Service \(DNS\) name or IP address of your source database server\.
 + **Port** – The port used to connect to your source database server\.
 + **Service Name** – If you use a service name to connect to your Oracle database, the name of the Oracle service to connect to\.